 WHAT IS A DILAPIDATION REPORT?

 A dilapidation report provides a detailed record of the condition of a building both before and after major construction work.

-Reports note any existing damage and this can be compared with the building’s condition after potentially disruptive events such as nearby construction work or construction work on your own home.
+Property condition reports note any existing damage.
+This can be compared with the building’s condition after potentially disruptive events such as nearby construction work or construction work on your own home.

-Dilapidation reports should include time-stamped photos of the property’s condition before the construction work is undertaken and these can provide clear evidence of any damage caused by construction work.
+Dilapidation reports should include time-stamped photos of the property’s condition prior to the work starting.
+These can provide clear evidence of any damage caused by construction work.

-A dilapidation report is a legal report and therefore should be completed by a neutral registered professional building inspector.
+A dilapidation report is a legal report and therefore should be done by a neutral registered professional building inspector.

 A report carried out by you or a party involved in the construction process will be considered as biased and may not carry the same legal weight.

 DO I NEED A DILAPIDATION REPORT?